Privacy notice - children and young adults

 • Planning services

-Most of the time, anonymised data is used for research, service evaluations and clinical audits; anonymised data does not contain any information that could be used to identify you.
-We do not need to use your confidential information if we are able to use anonymised data.
-We will only use confidential information about you for research studies, service evaluations or clinical audits when we are allowed to by law.
+Most of the time, anonymised data is used for research, service evaluations, and clinical audits; anonymised data does not contain any information that could be used to identify you.
+Sometimes, we can't complete the research, service evaluation or clinical audit unless we use your personal data.
+But we will only use your personal data for research studies, service evaluations, or clinical audits when we are allowed to by law.

-Most research studies and service evaluations that we sponsor or approve are based on consent (agreement).
-This means that we have to ensure that you agree to allow us to use your confidential information as part of the research study or service evaluation.
+Most research studies and service evaluations that the Trust sponsors or takes part in are based on consent (agreement).
+This means that we have to ensure that you agree to allow us to use your personal data as part of the research study or service evaluation.

-If you are invited to take part in a research study or service evaluation, the team that's running the project will provide you with information about how your confidential data will be processed.
-This information will help you to decide whether you consent (agree) for your data to be used.
+If you are invited to take part in a research study or service evaluation, the team that's running the project will provide you with information about how your personal data will be processed.
+This information will help you to decide whether you want to take part in the project or not, and if you consent (agree) for your personal data to be used.

-Sometimes, depending on the type of research project, service evaluation or clinical audit, you won't be contacted to ask for permission to use your confidential information.
-This is because the project that will be using your data has been approved under Section 251 of the NHS Act 2006.
-The National Data Opt-Out Policy allows you to choose if you want your confidential patient information to be used in these types of research studies, service evaluations and clinical audits.
+Sometimes, depending on the type of research project, service evaluation, or clinical audit, you won't be contacted to ask for permission to use your personal data.
+This is because the project that will be using your personal data has been approved under Section 251 of the NHS Act 2006.
+The National Data Opt-Out Scheme allows you to choose if you want your personal data to be used in these types of research studies, service evaluations, and clinical audits.

-If you are happy for your information to be used then you don't need to do anything.
+If you are happy for your personal data to be used, then you don't need to do anything.

-If you decide that you don't want your confidential information to be used for research, service evaluations or clinical audits without your consent, you can 'opt-out'.
-If you decide to opt-out then we will still use information about you to support your care.
+If you decide that you don't want your personal data to be used for research, service evaluations, or clinical audits without your consent, you can 'opt-out'.
+If you decide to opt-out then we will still use your personal data to support your care.

-The Government says that the Trust must put systems and processes in place so we can be compliant with the National Data Opt-Out Policy and can apply your choice about whether you want your confidential information to be used for things other than your treatment without your agreement.
+Trust has put systems and processes in place so we can be compliant with the National Data Opt-Out Scheme and can apply your choice about whether you want your personal data to be used for things other than your treatment without your consent.

-You can find out more about the National Data Opt-Out and register your choice to opt-out on the NHS website.
+You can find out more about the National Data Opt-Out Scheme and register your choice on the NHS website.

 On this web page you will be able to:

-You can also look at, set and change your decision about whether you are happy for your information to be used for research, service evaluations or clinical audits.
+You can also look at, set and change your decision about whether you are happy for your personal data to be used for research, service evaluations, or clinical audits without your consent.

-The Trust also uses the CRIS (powered by Akrivia Health) platform for things like research studies, service evaluations and clinical audits.
-The platform contains copies of the information in our electronic patient records.
-It is safe and secure and allows researchers and auditors to look at lots of pseudonymised information from our patients' medical records.
+The Trust also uses the CRIS (powered by Akrivia Health) platform to help us deliver research studies, service evaluations, and clinical audits.
+The CRIS platform contains copies of the personal data in the Trust's electronic patient records.
+The CRIS platform is safe and secure and allows researchers and auditors to look at lots of pseudonymised personal data from our patients' medical records.
 This helps to identify trends and patterns which may lead to improvements in patient care.
+Pseudonymised personal data is personal data that has been changed so that the researcher or auditor can't identify you without having other information.

-Please speak to the doctors, nurses and staff who look after you if you would like to know more about this or if you need help to tell us that you don't want your information to be used for research, service evaluations or clinical audits.
+Please speak to the doctors, nurses and staff who look after you if you would like to know more about this or if you need help to tell us that you don't want your personal data to be used for research, service evaluations or clinical audits.

 CCTV images

 Closed Circuit Television (CCTV) systems are installed in Trust buildings and in Trust car parks.
 The images that are recorded using the CCTV systems can help keep people safe.
-CCTV images can also be used to prevent or detect crime, and we sometimes share CCTV recordings with the police to help them investigate complaints for example, if someone gets hurt.
+CCTV images can also be used to prevent or detect crime, and the Trust sometimes shares CCTV recordings with the police to help them investigate complaints for example, if someone gets hurt.

-The Trust is Data Controller for all images recording using CCTV systems it operates, and there is a specific policy that explains how we manage CCTV systems which you can find on the Nottinghamshire Healthcare website.
-The policy explains how we store CCTV images, who can access the recordings, and when copies of recordings might be shared with other organisations.
+The Trust is Data Controller for all images recorded using the CCTV systems it operates, and there is a specific policy that explains how we manage CCTV systems.
+You can find the policy on the Trust's website.
+The policy explains how we store CCTV recordings, who can access the recordings, and when copies of recordings might be shared with other organisations.

 Further information

-To learn more about how we use, manage and maintain confidentiality of your information, contact the Data Security and Data Protection Service:
+To learn more about how we use, manage and maintain confidentiality of your personal data, please contact the Data Security and Data Protection Service:

-You can find out more about how and why patient information is used, the safeguards and how decisions are made on the Understanding Patient Data website.
+You can find out more about how and why personal data is used in the NHS, the safeguards that are in place to protect the personal data and how decisions are made on the Understanding Patient Data website.

-You can find out more about how patient information is used for health and social care research on the Health Research Authority website.
+You can find out more about how personal data is used for health and social care research on the Health Research Authority website.

-You can find out more about the Trust's Research and Evidence Team on the Nottinghamshire Healthcare website.
+You can find out more about the Trust's Research and Evidence Team on the Trust's website.

 Rate this page or report a problem